bkamins/ABCDGraphGenerator.jl/README.md

 #mu = "0.2"                   # mixing parameter
-islocal = "false"             # if "true" mixing parameter is restricted to local cluster, otherwise it is global isCL = "false"                # if "false" use configuration model, if "true" use Chung-Lu degreefile = "deg.dat"        # name of file do generate that contains vertex degrees communitysizesfile = "cs.dat" # name of file do generate that contains community sizes communityfile = "com.dat"     # name of file do generate that contains assignments of vertices to communities networkfile = "edge.dat"      # name of file do generate that contains edges of the generated graph nout = "100"                  # number of vertices in graph that are outliers; optional parameter
+islocal = "false"             # if "true" mixing parameter is restricted to local cluster, otherwise it is global isCL = "false"                # if "false" use configuration model, if "true" use Chung-Lu degreefile = "degrees.dat"    # name of file do generate that contains vertex degrees communitysizesfile = "community_sizes.dat" # name of file do generate that contains community sizes communityfile = "cmmunity.dat" # name of file do generate that contains assignments of vertices to communities networkfile = "network.dat"   # name of file do generate that contains edges of the generated graph nout = "100"                  # number of vertices in graph that are outliers; optional parameter
                               # if nout is passed and is not zero then we require islocal = "false",
                               # isCL = "false", and xi (not mu) must be passed